 The curtain of the temple was torn in two, the curtain which hid the Holy of Holies, the place believed to be the place of the very presence of God, the place where no man was allowed to enter except the High Priest, and only once a year, during the Day of Atonement.

-The message here is that the way to God’s presence was opened to all, not just to one or few persons.
+The message here is that the way to God’s presence was opened to all, not just to one or a few persons.

 The centurion and the crowd were deeply moved as Jesus died.
 It broke the hard hearts of men.

-Jesus himself said, “But I, when I am lifted up from the earth, will draw all men to myself” (John 12:32).
+Jesus himself said, “But I when I am lifted up from the earth, will draw all men to myself” (John 12:32).

 The magnet of the cross had begun its works, even as he breathed his last.

-Jesus owns us for He bought us with His own precious life’s blood.
+Jesus owns us, for He bought us with His own precious life’s blood.

 May we be devoted to Him, our Shepherd Who laid down His life for us.

-Let us then fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God (Hebrews 12:2).
+Let us then fix our eyes on Jesus, the author, and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God (Hebrews 12:2).

 The Saviour and our Salvation, embracing the significance of Good Friday